geops/website/content/blog/geops-ag-in-der-schweiz-gegrundet/index.en.md

 ---
-title: geOps AG in der Schweiz gegründet
+title: geOps AG founded in Switzerland
-summary: Zum Jahresbeginn 2014 wurde die geOps AG in der Schweiz gegründet.
-Mit diesem Schritt bieten wir unseren Schweizer und Liechtensteiner Kunden einen einfacheren Zugang zu unseren Dienstleistungen und verkürzen die Wege für einen optimierten Support.
+summary: At the beginning of 2014, geOps AG was founded in Switzerland.
+With this step, we offer our Swiss and Liechtenstein customers easier access to our services and shorten the paths for optimized support.
 created: 2014-00-29
-slug: geops-ag-in-der-schweiz-gegrundet
+slug: geops-ag-in-switzerland-founded
 tags:
   - geops
 published: true